orentet/israeli-financial-importer/README.md

 All contributions will be credited.

-Please contact me via email at orentet@gmail.com or join us at the telegram group: https://t.me/joinchat/2K7E5ihTHNhmODM0
+Please contact me via email at amit@elbaz.family or join us at the telegram group: https://t.me/joinchat/2K7E5ihTHNhmODM0

 We need help implementing and testing the following importers:
 * Leumi Bank